bredelings/BayesianEstimatorSelfing/README.md

 A Bayesian method for estimating self-fertilization rates and other mating system parameters

 ## Introduction
-BES is a software package for estimating self-fertilization (selfing) rates and other mating system parameters.
+BES is a software package for estimating self-fertilization (selfing) rates and other mating system parameters from genotype data.
+BES estimates parameters in a Bayesian framework using Markov chain Monte Carlo (MCMC).
+BES contains models of pure hermaphroditism, androdioecy (hermaphrodites + males), and gynodioecy (hermaphrodites
++ females).
+Under each model, BES estimates selfing rates, mutation rates, and mating-system specific parameters.
-BES contains models of pure hermaphroditism, androdioecy, and gynodioecy.
-BES also contains a generic model for estimating selfing rates independent of a mating system.
-BES estimates parameters in a Bayesian framework using MCMC.
+BES also contains a generic model for estimating selfing rates and mutation rates independent of a mating system.
+Additional non-genetic information, such as field observations of the number of females or males, is required for estimating parameters under the gynodioecious model and the androdioecious model.

-BES is a Unix command line program that is developed primarily on Linux.
+BES is a Unix command line program that is is developed primarily on Linux.
 BES also runs on Windows and Mac OS X, but it is not a GUI program.
 Instead, you must run it in a terminal.
 Therefore, you might want to keep a [Unix Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix) or [Unix cheat sheet](http://www.rain.org/~mkummel/unix.html) handy while you work.

-BES is distributed as a collection of plugins for BAli-Phy.
-BAli-Phy provides a framework for developing graphical models and corresponding Markov chain Monte Carlo (MCMC) algorithms similar to BUGS.
-BES therefore runs on every platform that BALi-Phy runs on, which currently includes Linux, Mac OS X, and Windows.
+BES is distributed as an extension package for BAli-Phy.
 You might wish to refer to the [BAli-Phy Documentation](http://www.bali-phy.org/README.html) as well.

 Each module of BES corresponds to a different mating system, and therefore allows estimating a different set of parameters.
 The generic module (Generic.hs) and one version of the pure hermaphrodite model with no inbreeding